 In 2009, the German government approved a €50 billion stimulus plan.

-Until 2011, military service was compulsory for men at age 18, but this has been officially suspended and replaced with a voluntary service.
+In 2011, military service, which was previously compulsory for men at age 18, was officially suspended and replaced with a voluntary service in Germany.

-Germany's television market is the largest in Europe, with over 38 million TV households as of 2012.
+As of 2012, Germany's television market is the largest in Europe, with over 38 million TV households.

-German beer consumption per capita stood at 110 litres in 2013 and remains among the highest in the world.
+German beer consumption per capita stood at 110 litres (24 imp gal; 29 US gal) in 2013 and remains among the highest in the world.

 Global opinion polls from the BBC revealed that Germany is recognised for having the most positive influence in the world in 2013.